sleepymalc/pbb.wtf/content/research/Unlearning-Sample-Inference-Game/index.md

 ### Practical Evaluation

-However, we admit that in practice, $\mathcal{Q}$ is impossible to evaluate due to the complexity it requires.
+In practice, $\mathcal{Q}$ is impossible to evaluate due to the complexity.
 Hence, we further propose an efficient approximation algorithm to compute $\mathcal{Q}$, and demonstrate the efficacy on real-life datasets.